Here’s a deeper look at one of the most

 Colonial Pipeline notifies law enforcement and federal government authorities about the attack.

-All systems go offline (including pipeline) to lower the operational network’s exposure risk.
+All systems (including the pipeline) go offline to lower the operational network’s exposure risk.

 Colonial Pipeline pays DarkSide a ransom of 75 bitcoin ($4.4 million).